-The Myth of Vanilla Sex - 60 or 90 minutes
+The Myth of Vanilla Sex - 60 minutes

 Most people, whether they know it or not, include some kind of kink in their sex life.
 Through examining the similarities between “kinky sex” and “vanilla sex,” this workshop aims to explain "kinkiness" as a spectrum on which everyone can find themselves, much like sexuality and gender spectrums.
 For allies with kinky friends, this workshop can help dispel misinformation about pathology of sadomasochism and healthy power exchange relationships which too often leads to discrimination in the workplace, in courtrooms, and within families.
 A culture of sex positivity must include work to break down the binary of vanilla vs kinkster, and include Kink as healthy expression of sexuality.
 Kinksters are not freaks on the fringe.
 We’re just like you.
 You’re just kinkier than you think.
 This workshop, taught by Erin Kennedy, is perfect for the kink-curious, kink veterans, and those wanting to learn how to be an ally to a Kinkster.

 Based on: You're Probably Kinkier Than You Think

 Care in Power Exchange Relationships - 60 minutes

 There are about as many types of power exchange relationships as there are thoughts and feelings about topic.
 A nearly endless spectrum of power play dynamics can be found within Kink.
 This is not foreign to you.
 You’ve played with power exchange before if you’ve ever had rough sex, held a partner down by the wrists, or allowed yourself to be blindfolded.
 The amount, type, and duration of power exchange are all variables that are negotiated between partners.